-Non polio enterovirus was isolated from samples of stools of 29 cases out of the total 125 cases (10.5%).
-This is just above the expected target of 10%.
-Wild poliovirus was not isolated at the MRI during 2006.
+Non polio enterovirus was isolated from samples of stools of 17 cases out of the total 87 cases (9%).
+This is just below the expected target of 10%.
+Wild poliovirus was not isolated at the MRI during 2007.

-National Polio Expert Committee Meetings 2006
+National Polio Expert Committee Meetings 2007

 The National Polio Expert Committee consists of experts from fields of paediatrics, virology, epidemiology, clinical neurology and neurophysiology.
 The expert committee meets once every quarter to discuss AFP cases that could not be discarded on laboratory results.
-In 2006, 12 such AFP cases were presented to the committee for deliberations.
-Ten of these cases had late stools and 2 cases had only one stool sample collected each.
-All of them were reviewed and discarded by the Expert committee as non Polio AFP cases with diagnosis of Guillain Barre' Syndrome in 11 of the cases and Transverse myelitis in the other case.
+In 2007, six such AFP cases were presented to the committee for deliberations.
+All these cases had stools samples collected late and had residual paralysis at 60 days of onset of paralysis.
+All of them were reviewed and discarded by the Expert committee as non Polio AFP cases with diagnosis of Guillain Barre' Syndrome in 4 of the cases.